csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

    - email: my_cancer6@gmail.com
    - pwd: my_cancer2

- Please open two incognito windows(or two different browsers) and sign in as two users respectively and you'll find each other in the chat page.
+ Please open two two different browsers (for example, ie and Chrome or Safari and Chrome) and sign in as two users respectively and you'll find each other in the chat page.
 The send emoji and pictures feature has not been implemented, and will be finished in D3.
  <img src="pictures/chat.png" alt="chat" />
  The user can view and update their profile on the profile page.
 Note that the uploading photos feature has not been supported and will be finished in D3.
   <img src="pictures/profile.png" alt="chat" />